Aaatresh/Speech-Recognition/README.md

 This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details

 ## Acknowledgements
-Special thanks to IEEE NITK for funding and guiding us through this project.
+Special thanks to IEEE NITK for funding and guiding us through this project. <br>
 Thank you https://github.com/MyrtleSoftware for aiding us in the implementation of "deepspeech".